maryjainrj/maryjainrj/README.md

 ## 🎓 Education
 **Post Graduate Certificate – Web Development**
-Conestoga College, Ontario

 Program focused on **industry-aligned, hands-on development**, covering frontend, backend, databases, mobile applications, security, cloud deployment, and CI/CD, and culminating in a **capstone AI-based web application**.

 ---

 ## 📂 About My GitHub Projects
-The repositories on my GitHub represent a combination of **graduate-level academic work** and **independent side projects**.
+The repositories on my GitHub represent a combination of **graduate-level academic work** and **independent side projects** which is still ongoing !!!.

-These projects were built following **industry-aligned practices**, including:
-- Clean, modular code structure
-- Backend-focused architecture
-- REST API development and integration
-- Version control with pull requests
-- Team collaboration and code reviews
-- Documentation and deployment readiness

-They demonstrate how I apply both my **professional backend experience** and **full-stack training** in practical, working code.

 ---